pat-dalberg/big_o_ref/README.md

   Your frustrations around understanding big O notation will be diminished with the Big O Notation Reference App

 ## How to Get Started ##
-  Go to (url) or download the app.
+  Go to http://bigo.meteor.com or download the app(COMING SOON).
 Select the big O order you want to know more about.
 Obtain knowledge.
 Do things.
 Have smart conversations about the time complexity of algorithms.

 ## Customer Quote ##